makersacademy/rps-challenge/README.md

 * Sinatra class and ERB files for the UI.
 GET / for the homepage, GET and POST /play for in-progress games, and GET /gameover for completed games.
 * Session cookies for user identification.
 * Game class to store individual games.
 Contains Player objects through dependency injection.
 Has .points_required method which returns the number of points required to win the game (passed in via initial argument), and game_over? method to return if a player has won the game.
 * Player class to store individual players.
-Has .play method which returns :rock, :paper, :scissors, and can be given :auto to return one selected at random.
-Has .won? and .lost? methods to check if the player has lost the game.
+Has .play method which returns :rock, :paper, :scissors, and .autoplay method to return one selected at random.
+Has .won_game? method to check if the player has lost the game.
 Has .points method to see score for current player.
 * Tbc: some way of selecting and storing whether a player is a bot or a real person.
 * Tbc: add support for Spock and Lizard.